Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 avn service connector status $KAFKA_SERVICE_NAME sink_fish_chips_json_schema
 ```

+## Run the demo program

-If we now run the program:
+We can now run the program:
 ```shell
 ./demo5_json_output_to_pg.py
 ```
-it will work as we expect.
-As normal, we can stop it by typing `q`.
+it should work as we expect, showing the Till and FoodPreparer like `demo1_cod_and_chips.py`.
+As
+normal, we can stop it by typing `q`.

-If we then go back to the database, we can check the content of the table.
+If we go back to the database, we can check the content of the table.
 For instance:
 ```sql
 select * from demo5_cod_and_chips ;
 ```

-might give something like:
+The results should be something like the following (depending on what the
+program did, and how long it ran):
 ```
   order_time   | count |              order
 ---------------+-------+---------------------------------